the-lodestone-project/Lodestone/README.md

 <details open>
 <summary>How to change to config file</summary>
 <br>

+> [!WARNING]
+> Not setting these setting will result in the bot not working.

+> [!WARNING]
+> Do not share this file to anyone as it may contain your Minecraft login details.

 The settings you NEED to edit are:

   * `Username`: The Minecraft Email the bot will log into (use a name and no password for a cracked account).